sciZer0/7/v/README.md

 Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
 Over time, it might become even more clear to everyone — earlier Bitcoins might have a more price.

 One Satoshi is like one NFT, much like a specific NFT of the collection of the Crypto Punks.

+Importantly, each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.

-Summarizing, all the fundamental problems of current blockchains can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.
+All the fundamental problems of the current Blockchain industry can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

 Last but Not Least